coolhaircut/hermetica/README.md

 And ere they give up the body unto its proper death, they turn them with disgust from its sensations, from knowledge of what things they operate.
 Nay, it is I, the Mind, that will not let the operations which befall the body, work to their (natural) end.
 For being door-keeper I will close up (all) the entrances, and cut the mental actions off which base and evil energies induce.

-[//]: # (23.)
-But to the Mind-less ones, the wicked and depraved, the envious and covetous, and those who mured do and love impiety, I am far off, yielding my place to the Avenging Daimon, who sharpening the fire, tormenteth him and addeth fire to fire upon him, and rusheth upon him through his senses, thus rendering him readier for transgressions of the law, so that he meets with greater torment; nor doth he ever cease to have desire for appetites inordinate, insatiately striving in the dark.
+[](#23)But to the Mind-less ones, the wicked and depraved, the envious and covetous, and those who mured do and love impiety, I am far off, yielding my place to the Avenging Daimon, who sharpening the fire, tormenteth him and addeth fire to fire upon him, and rusheth upon him through his senses, thus rendering him readier for transgressions of the law, so that he meets with greater torment; nor doth he ever cease to have desire for appetites inordinate, insatiately striving in the dark.

-[//]: # (24.)
-Well hast thou taught me all, as I desired, O Mind.
+[](#24)Well hast thou taught me all, as I desired, O Mind.
 And now, pray, tell me further of the nature of the Way Above as now it is (for me).

 To this Man-Shepherd said: When the material body is to be dissolved, first thou surrenderest the body by itself unto the work of change, and thus the form thou hadst doth vanish, and thou surrenderest thy way of life, void of its energy, unto the Daimon.
 The body's senses next pass back into their sources, becoming separate, and resurrect as energies; and passion and desire withdraw unto that nature which is void of reason.

-[//]: # (25.)
-And thus it is that man doth speed his way thereafter upwards through the Harmony.
+[](#25)And thus it is that man doth speed his way thereafter upwards through the Harmony.

 To the first zone he gives the Energy of Growth and Waning; unto the second (zone), Device of Evils (now) de-energized; unto the third, the Guile of the Desires de-energized; unto the fourth, his Domineering Arrogance, (also) de-energized; unto the fifth, unholy Daring and the Rashness of Audacity, de-energized; unto the sixth, Striving for Wealth by evil means, deprived of its aggrandizement; and to the seventh zone, Ensnaring Falsehood, de-energized.

-[//]: # (26.)
-And then, with all the energisings of the harmony stript from him, clothed in his proper Power, he cometh to that Nature which belongs unto the Eighth, and there with those-that-are hymneth the Father.
+[](#26)And then, with all the energisings of the harmony stript from him, clothed in his proper Power, he cometh to that Nature which belongs unto the Eighth, and there with those-that-are hymneth the Father.

 They who are there welcome his coming there with joy; and he, made like to them that sojourn there, doth further hear the Powers who are above the Nature that belongs unto the Eighth, singing their songs of praise to God in language of their own.